-For example, Bartenders need abilities such as oral expression, oral comprehension, and near vision in order to perform their job at a high level.
+For example, Bartenders need abilities such as oral expression, oral comprehension, and information ordering in order to perform their job at a high level.
 The list below shows several important abilities for Bartenders, ranked by their relative importance.

 Skills are developed capacities that enable people to function effectively in real-world settings.
 Unlike abilities, skills are typically easier to build through practice and experience.
 Skills influence effectiveness in areas such as learning, working with others, design, troubleshooting, and more.